 The Student Aid Report (SAR) is a document you’ll receive after filling out the FAFSA.
 It sums up all your answers on the FAFSA application.
 Look over the SAR to confirm all your information is correct, and notify the FSA if there are any errors.
 If everything looks good, simply keep the SAR for your personal records.

 Up next on the FAFSA FAQ are questions about filling out the application itself.
 Read on to learn what information you need to apply for financial aid.

 The FAFSA asks for personal and financial information.
 You’ll fill out your contact details, as well as your Social Security number or resident ID.
 You’ll also indicate up to 10 colleges to receive your FAFSA information.

-Yes, the IRS Data Retrieval Tool is available for the 2018-2019 FAFSA.
-Last year, the IRS removed the tool for maintenance.
-It’s now back and ready to import your data directly from the IRS website into the FAFSA.
+Yes, the IRS Data Retrieval Tool (DRT) is available for the 2021-2022 FAFSA.
+You can use it to import your data directly from the IRS website into the FAFSA.

 Yes, you will need to submit the FAFSA every year to remain eligible for federal student aid.
 After filling it out the first time, you can submit a renewal FAFSA in subsequent years.
 The website will automatically fill in most of your information from the previous year.

 You just need to double-check that everything is still correct.
 You can also start from the beginning if you need to make significant changes.